aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ### Usage without `@FlushMetrics` annotation

 You can use the **functional API** approach (see [usage patterns](../usage-patterns.md#functional-approach)) to work with Metrics without the `@FlushMetrics` annotation.
 The `Metrics` Singleton provides all configuration options via `MetricsBuilder`.
-This approach eliminates the AspectJ runtime dependency and is useful if you work in an environment or framework that does not leverage the vanilla Lambda `handleRequest` method.
+This approach eliminates the AspectJ runtime dependency and is useful if you work in an environment or with a framework that does not leverage the vanilla Lambda `handleRequest` method.

 !!!info "The environment variables for Service and Namespace configuration still apply but can be overwritten with `MetricsBuilder` if needed."